 The closest airport to Banff is Calgary International Airport (YYC), located about 140 kilometres east.
 The drive to Banff from YYC is approximately 90 minutes in ideal driving conditions.

-Keep note that if you’re driving into the park, you’ll need to purchase a pass from Parks Canada.
-If you’re planning on spending more than a week between Banff and other Canadian national parks, you’ll save by purchasing an annual Discovery Pass.
+Keep note that if you’re driving into the park, you’ll need to buy a pass from Parks Canada.
+If you’re planning to spend more than a week between Banff and other Canadian national parks, you’ll save money with an annual Discovery Pass.
 You can get more information and book your passes here.

-There’s a handful of options for getting to & from Banff by bus from other popular Alberta destinations including Calgary and Jasper, although many of the bus routes start to wind down their schedules into fall.
-You can find information about the various shuttles, tours, and bus routes at the Banff & Lake Louise Tourism official site.
+Getting to & from Banff by bus from other popular Alberta destinations, including Calgary and Jasper, is normally a cinch.
+Many of the bus routes start to wind down their schedules into fall though.
+You can find information about shuttles, tours, and bus routes at the Banff & Lake Louise Tourism official site.